zephyrproject-rtos/zephyr/boards/riscv/tlsr9258a/doc/index.rst

-The TLSR9258A Generic Starter Kit is a hardware platform which can be used to verify the `Telink TLSR9 series chipset`_ and develop applications for several 2.4 GHz air interface standards including Bluetooth 5.2 (Basic data rate, Enhanced data rate, LE, Indoor positioning and BLE Mesh), Zigbee 3.0, Homekit, 6LoWPAN, Thread and 2.4 Ghz proprietary.
+The TLSR9258A Generic Starter Kit is a hardware platform which can be used to verify the `Telink TLSR9 series chipset`_ and develop applications for several 2.4 GHz air interface standards including Bluetooth low energy, Zigbee 3.0, Homekit, 6LoWPAN, Thread and 2.4 Ghz proprietary.

 .. figure:: img/tlsr9258a.jpg